Alex Ryvchin: Views

+Ryvchin has aligned himself with Zionism, describing it as a core part to Jewish identity and authoring works to reclaim its meaning to the movement.
+As co-CEO of the Executive Council of Australian Jewry (ECAJ), he leads the organisation's efforts to support Israel.
+Under him, ECAJ has included support for Zionism in its official statements and public activities, to public speeches rallying behind the State of Israel.

-Ryvchin is an outspoken critic of the anti-Israel movement referring to its activists as "self-righteous westerners" with "pretensions to heroism" who seek "redemption" by "slaying the Zionist beast".
+Ryvchin is a critic of the anti-Zionist movement referring to its activists as "self-righteous westerners" with "pretensions to heroism" who seek "redemption" by "slaying the Zionist beast".

 He has been a staunch critic of Palestinian terrorism, corruption and rejection of a negotiated end to the conflict with Israel.

 In 2018, he welcomed the decision of Scott Morrison's government to recognise West Jerusalem as Israel's capital.

 He is against the Russo-Ukrainian War and supports Ukraine.
-In 2024, the Russian government added his name to a list of Australian nationals sanctioned for “formulating the anti-Russia agenda”.
+In 2024, the Russian government added his name to a list of Australian nationals sanctioned for "formulating the anti-Russia agenda".

 He has spoken publicly of his love for Australia and his support for multiculturalism and integration which Ryvchin argues requires that "we accept the duty to uphold the freedoms granted to us and to protect the values underpinning our society – values such as democracy, tolerance, mutual respect."
 He also participated in the 2024 Sydney Gay and Lesbian Mardi Gras with Dayenu, in solidarity with LGBT Jewry.

 In June 2024 he called on Senator Fatima Payman to resign after Payman accused Israel of genocide during the Gaza war and used phrase "From the river to the sea Palestine will be free".
-He also said Payman and Australian Greens "must be held accountable" and accused them of bringing antisemitism into the mainstream and have legitimized violent protests and "deceitful rhetoric on genocide" and endangering Jewish community.
+He also said Payman and Australian Greens "must be held accountable" and accused them of bringing antisemitism into the mainstream and legitimising violent protests, "deceitful rhetoric on genocide", and endangering the Jewish community.

 In the wake of the 2024 Melbourne synagogue attack, Ryvchin called for a "serious and profound" government response to increasing levels of antisemitism in Australia.
 He added that a "national crisis" should be declared on antisemitism and that there should be a ban on protests outside places of worship and schools.